sinorga/MuranoCLI/README.markdown

 EOF
 ```

-This also allows for keeping private things in a seperate config file and having
+This also allows for keeping private things in a separate config file and having
 the shared things checked into source control.

 ### Direct Service Access